The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 What is the current state of French politics?

-On September 5, 2024, Macron appointed Michel Barnier of the Republicans as Prime Minister.
-After a vote of no confidence in late 2024, Barnier was replaced by centrist François Bayrou, with a new government expected inje January 2025.
+In September 2024, Macron appointed Michel Barnier of the Republicans as Prime Minister.
+After a vote of no confidence in late 2024, Barnier was replaced by centrist François Bayrou, with a new government established in January 2025.

 Who is responsible for allocating French ODA?